aheze/AppClipQuickStart/README.md

 ![Screen Shot 2021-04-03 at 3 41 08 PM](https://user-images.githubusercontent.com/49819455/113493310-0599c900-9493-11eb-8ad3-5bd594126261.png)

-15. Wait a little bit, then try going to `https://aheze.github.io/MyAppClipWebsite/.well-known/apple-app-site-association` (replace `MyAppClipWebsite` with the name of your newly-generated repo).
+15. Wait a little bit, then try going to `https://YOURGITHUBUSERNAME.github.io/MyAppClipWebsite/.well-known/apple-app-site-association` (replace `MyAppClipWebsite` with the name of your newly-generated repo).
 Your browser should download that file, which should look something like this:

 ![Screen Shot 2021-04-03 at 3 46 40 PM](https://user-images.githubusercontent.com/49819455/113493402-d5065f00-9493-11eb-9faf-d990dabc52c7.png)

+If you linked GitHub Pages to your custom domain correctly, you should also be able to download the file at `https://yourwebsite.com/.well-known/apple-app-site-association`.
+For example, going to [https://getfind.app/.well-known/apple-app-site-association](https://getfind.app/.well-known/apple-app-site-association) will download the file.

 16. That's all you need.
 Now, once you upload your app to App Store Connect, you should be able to configure your app clip.